arnesanches/arnesanches/README.md

 # Projects Portfolio

 Welcome to my portfolio!
-Below is a list of the main projects I have worked on.
-Each project focuses on automation, data analysis, or web scraping, with a strong emphasis on practical applications and clean code.
+Here you will find projects covering automation, artificial intelligence, data analysis, and web scraping.
+All data used is fictitious, ensuring complete safety and privacy.
+Each work reflects my dedication to creating practical solutions using clean and efficient code to tackle real-world challenges in innovative ways.
+Among the highlights is a sophisticated Power BI dashboard that transforms data into interactive and dynamic insights.

 ## Projects